-The National Insurance Commission Code of Corporate Governance for the Insurance Industry in Nigeria (the NAICOM Code) provides that the board of insurance companies should have a minimum of seven and a maximum of 15 members, that the maximum number of executive directors should not exceed 40 per cent of the board, and there should be at least one independent director.
+The National Insurance Commission Code of Corporate Governance for the Insurance Industry in Nigeria (the NAICOM Code) provides that the board of insurance companies should have a minimum of seven and a maximum of 15 members, that the maximum number of executive directors should not exceed 40 per cent of the board and there should be at least one independent director.

-The NCC Code and NCCG
+The NCCG

-Nigerian Communications Commission Code of Corporate Governance for telecommunication companies (the NCC Code) and the Nigerian Code of Corporate Governance (the NCCG) also provide that the number of non-executive directors should exceed the number of executive directors; however, the NCC Code also requires at least one non-executive director to be an independent director.
+The Nigerian Code of Corporate Governance (the NCCG) also provides that the number of non-executive directors should exceed the number of executive directors.